gagath/lospec-palette-scrapper/README.md

 ### Rate-limit

 The implementation has been written in a fully-[async](https://docs.python.org/3/library/asyncio.html) way.
 This was initially done because the web server took almost one second to answer every palette page request.
-However, it turned out that sending many requests in parallel to the web server would almost *bring it down* (*web cr\*p*, remember?).
-So, a **rate-limit** mechanism has been implemented in order to not make the server crash.
+However, it turned out that sending many requests in parallel to the web server would almost *bring it down*.
+So, a **rate-limit** mechanism (1 request every 10 seconds) has been implemented in order to protect the server.

 ## License